robotology/yarp/.github/CONTRIBUTING.md

 Workflow
 --------

-### Stable branch: `master`
+### Stable branches: `yarp-3.x`

-The `master` branch is stable and **should not receive new features**.
+The `yarp-3.x` branch is stable and **should not receive new features**.
 Only **bug fixes** are accepted.

-This is the typical workflow to fix a bug in the master branch.
+This is the typical workflow to fix a bug in the yarp-3.x branches.

 * Identify a bug that does not require breaking changes of the API/ABI.
 * Open an issue on github.
-* Add some label (FIXME which label?).
+* Add some labels.
 * Assign the issue to yourself.
-* Create a new branch starting from the `master` branch:
+* Create a new branch starting from the `yarp-3.x` branch:

 ```
 git fetch origin
-git checkout -b <branch_name> origin/master
+git checkout -b <branch_name> origin/yarp-3.x
 ```

 * Fix the bug and make one or more commits.
 * [Push the branch on your fork and create a pull request](https://help.github.com/categories/collaborating-on-projects-using-pull-requests/).
 * Wait for someone else to review your fix and merge your pull request.
-* Your fix is now in the `master` branch, now you need to port it to the `devel` branch.
+* Your fix is now in the `yarp-3.x` branch, now you need to port it to the newer `yarp-3.x+1` branches (if any), and to the `master` branch.
   * Ensure that your branches are in sync with `origin`:

 ```
+git checkout yarp-3.x
+git pull --rebase origin yarp-3.x
 git checkout master
 git pull --rebase origin master
-git checkout devel
-git pull --rebase origin devel
 ```

-  * Merge master into devel and eventually fix the conflicts.
+  * Merge yarp-3.x into master and eventually fix the conflicts.

 ```
-git merge master
+git merge yarp-3.x
 ```

 ##### Work in progress PR